 An outboard engine also offers more deck space because of the engine’s location behind the transom.
 Walkaround decks make it easy to, well, walk around the deck.

-My pick for a great Gulf Coast fishing boat is the Grady White Freedom 275 Dual Console or the Sailfish 320 Express.
+My top pick for a great Gulf Coast offshore fishing boat is the Grady White Freedom 275 Dual Console or the Sailfish 320 Express.